Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ally via Cision/PR Newswire)

-While there are a number of possible explanations for this discrepancy, one likely factor is that older couples have had more time to adjust to their financial situation.
-They may have paid off their mortgage, for example, or be more comfortable with their level of debt.
-In contrast, younger couples may be struggling to make ends meet, especially if they have young children.
+While multiple explanations exist for this disparity, older couples likely have had more time to adjust to their financial circumstances.
+They may have paid off their mortgage or become more comfortable with their debt levels.
+In contrast, younger couples may struggle financially, particularly those with young children.

 15. 60% of those with consumer debt say they worry about finances on a monthly basis, while one in four say they worry about finances daily